Experience and training

 I am also a Member of the British Association for Counselling and Psychotherapy (BACP) and adhere to its Ethical Framework.
 I am registered on the BACP’s Register of Counsellors and Psychotherapists.

-I am committed to honouring the trust placed in me by clients, and promoting their well-being.
+I am committed to honouring the trust placed in me the people who come to see me, and promoting their well-being.
 If you are unsatisfied with my conduct as a psychotherapist, I would encourage you to raise any issue with me in our sessions so that I can understand and address it.
 You can also use the complaints procedures provided by the BACP or UKCP.

-My background is in change and communication in large companies and public sector organisations and I have an MSc in Organisation Consulting from Ashridge Business School.
+My background is in science and business journalism, and communication and change in large companies and public sector organisations.
+I have an MSc in Organisation Consulting from Ashridge Business School.